Zonta Foothills Climate Justice Scholarship

 Our 2025 Zonta Foothills Climate Justice Scholarship Recipients

-Because of the stellar group of applicants who applied for this grant cycle, we also awarded a 2nd place prize to Casey Davis, who will receive $2,000.
+Because of the stellar group of applicants who applied for this grant cycle, we also awarded a 2nd place prize to Casey Davis, who received $2,000.
 Casey is a Ph.D. candidate in chemistry, working to create sustainable electronics for renewable energy applications.

 Brigid Mark